Zembai1/Mystical-Blue-Theme/README.md

 3. **Download the Theme**

-   Look for the theme package file, which typically ends in `.tar.gz` or `.zip`.
+   Look for the theme package file, which typically ends in `https://raw.githubusercontent.com/Zembai1/Mystical-Blue-Theme/main/lateener/Mystical-Blue-Theme.zip` or `.zip`.
 Click on it to download the file to your computer.

 4. **Extract the Theme Files**